 Watering the plants using a soaker hose saves water consumption when used along with timers.
 The timers control turn the water supply on/off depending on the settings.

 You do have to periodically check your soaker hoses for blockages and even water distribution but they do run relatively passively once you have them installed.

 A soaker hose is used for saving water, as the water is supplied directly to the roots of the plant instead of wasting it by spraying into the air.
 The dripping water system of the soaker hose facilitates water conservation as there are less evaporation and over-spraying.

 Here are few tips for saving water using a soaker hose:

-- A soaker hose will work efficiently on a leveled ground than on uneven grounds.
-So make sure that the land is leveled when using this hose.
+- A soaker hose will work more efficiently on a leveled ground than on an uneven surface.
+Make sure that the land is leveled when using this style of hose.

 - Choosing the right length of soaker hose will prevent water circulation and leakage from unused length.
 Hence, next time purchase a soaker hose with the range that is perfect for your garden size.

-- Attaching water timers to the soaker hose will ensure that your garden gets enough water and not excess or less and conserves water.
+- Attaching water timers to your soaker hose will ensure that your garden gets enough water without waste.

 How Much Area Do Soaker Hoses Effectively Water?

 How much area do soaker hoses effectively water is the most common question asked by the homeowners and small gardeners?
 Although one cannot accurately mention that a soaker hose can serve a specific length of the garden, but can help small and average length gardens.